Why Do I Taste Blood In My Throat? | Clear Causes Explained

 • Blood tests;

-• Biopsies if suspicious lesions found;
+• Biopsies if suspicious lesions are found;

 The Science Behind That Metallic Taste: Why Blood Tastes Like Iron